Back To Search Results

 Pearls and Other Issues

 Primary biliary cholangitis can recur after a liver transplant.
-The rate of recurrence has been reported in transplant centers from 0% to 35%.
-Recurrence of primary biliary cholangitis is typically found anywhere from 3 to 6 years after transplant.
+The recurrence rate has been reported in transplant centers to be 0% to 35%.
+Recurrence is typically found anywhere from 3 to 6 years after transplant.
 Tacrolimus-based immunosuppression is thought to be the strongest risk factor for the recurrence of primary biliary cholangitis.
-The AMA may persist after transplant; so this cannot be accounted for the recurrence of the disease.
+The AMA may persist after transplant, so this cannot be accounted for the recurrence of the disease.
 The diagnosis of primary biliary cholangitis recurrence post-transplant is made histologically.

 Enhancing Healthcare Team Outcomes

 The management of primary biliary cholangitis is best done through an interprofessional team approach.
 The disorder has no cure and carries high morbidity and mortality.
-The aim of treatment is to slow down the disease progression and improve the quality of life.
-Besides the physicians, the nurse, mental health counselor, pharmacist, and physical therapist play a critical role in the management of these patients.
+Treatment aims to slow disease progression and improve the quality of life.
+Besides the physicians, the nurse, mental health counselor, pharmacist, and physical therapist are critical in managing these patients.
 The nurse should educate the patient on the management of itching and the use of moisturizers.
 The dietitian should educate the patient on a healthy diet to prevent osteoporosis and deficiency of fat-soluble vitamins.
-The pharmacist should educate the patient on the Sicca syndrome and how to avoid dry eyes and mouth.
-Because of extreme fatigue, the patient should enroll in a physical therapy program or some type of physical activity.
+The pharmacist should educate the patient on the Sicca syndrome and avoid dry eyes and mouth.
+Because of extreme fatigue, the patient should enroll in a physical therapy program or physical activity.
 Finally, the patient should see a mental health counselor as the disorder can result in premature death.
-The patient should be urged to join a support group and closely follow up with the healthcare provider.
-[15][16](Level V)
+The patient should be urged to join a support group and closely follow up with the healthcare provider.[15][16]

 Outcomes

 In patients with low serum albumin, survival can range from 3-6 years.
-However, if the bilirubin levels are consistently high, the survival is significantly reduced with an average survival of 1.7 years.
+However, if the bilirubin levels are consistently high, survival is significantly reduced, with an average survival rate of 1.7 years.
 Almost all patients with PBC develop moderate-to-severe fatigue, which persists even after a liver transplant.
-Universally, once patients develop symptoms, the outcome is grim.
-[17](Level V)
+Universally, once patients develop symptoms, the outcome is grim.[17]

 References